sakheed/capstone-ios-app/README.md

 ### `CAPSTONEApp.swift`
 - App entry point.
-- Generates a unique Realm database per app launch to avoid conflicts.
+- Generates Realm database instance
 - Injects `DetectionDataStore` into the environment for app-wide use.

 ---